 The Valders Area School District uses an automated, family-based debit account system.
-High School students should submit their financial deposits in an envelope and place these deposits in the container in the high school office.
-Parents may also submit payment electronically using the district's internet website.
-Students and their families will be notified when their lunch accounts have been depleted to less than \$10.00.
+Student lunch accounts through Skyward Family Access offer parents the ability to add money through eFunds online payment system.
+Students may also submit their financial deposits in an envelope and place these deposits in the container in the high school office.
+Please note that payments made in the office may take a few business days to process.
+Students and their families will be notified when their lunch accounts have been depleted to less than \$5.00.